github-aux/linguist-unknown/README.md

 </p>

 # Linguist Unknown
 > This repository is used as a Web Browser extension for the website GitHub.com in order to detect and highlight unknown, lost or new programming languages.
+Oh!
+And you are as well able to overwrite syntax highlighting of known languages such as C, Javascript and many others!

 See  [`CONTRIBUTING.md`](CONTRIBUTING.md) before creating a pull request.